tmswfrk/bicycle-water-cooler/content/blog/20200629_Favorite_Day_of_Riding.md

 The ride that I had my eye on previously, that I had been _hoping_ to do while I was out in Europe last year, is a famous one that a lot of cyclists do when visiting the _stupidly beautiful_ region of Lake Como.
 It follows the lake around from the city of Como, through some tunnels and winding streets, past amazing villas, up to the Madonna del Ghisallo, then back around to Como.

 ## Yes, there IS a patron saint of cycling
 I know what you were thinking, could the Italian people BE any more serious about their cycling heritage?
 The answer is no, and I found out first hand when doing this loop.
-The highlight of this loop is the Madonna del Ghisallo, a small church dedicated to the patron saint of Cycling (it's an official designation), and houses a variety of cycling related paraphenalia from riders who have, in most cases, met an early demise during their racing careers.
+The highlight of this loop is the Madonna del Ghisallo, a small church dedicated to the patron saint of Cycling (it's an official designation), and houses a variety of cycling related paraphernalia from riders who have, in most cases, met an early demise during their racing careers.
 A bit humbling, actually.

 ![Inside the Madonna del Ghisallo church, a shrine to fallen professional cyclists](/img/2020/06/Ghisallo_inside.jpg "With some other tourists paying homage, I'm sure")